Five Platforms for Sharing Your Services with the World!

 When starting out as a freelancer, these doubts can creep in while we’re planning to promote our brand and business.
 We may have heard Bill Gates’ declaration that “Content is King,” and understand that sharing content can boost our credibility.
 But it can feel daunting to decide what to say and how to say it.
 People who share content seem to know stuff, and how do I know whether I know stuff people want to hear?

 Well, take comfort in the fact that we often know more than we think.
-Even if you don’t see yourself as an expert, you do have knowledge to share and simply need the right platform to share it.
+Even if you don’t see yourself as an expert, you do have knowledge to share and simply need the right content platforms to share it.

 I sometimes feel hesitant to share content because I was raised not to give unsolicited advice.
 So I often feel a bit of a “Who do you think you are” kind of doubt when I share tips.
 I’m also somewhat introverted and quiet in a professional setting, so if we were talking about this subject in person, I’d be more likely to listen to you rather than speak.
 If I’m put on the spot, I can get flustered and shy, but then later that night, at 3:00 a.m., I’ll think of the perfect words I could have said.
 That’s why blogging has become the right platform for me.
 It gives me time to process my thoughts and choose my words before expressing them in writing.